-Previously, we’ve seen how to resize images with a right-click on Windows and even convert and resize images on Ubuntu similarly.
-Ubuntu uses Nautilus as the default file manager as do so many other Linux distributions and desktop environments.
+Previously, we’ve seen how to convert and resize images on Ubuntu.
+Ubuntu uses Nautilus as the default file manager like several other Linux distributions.
 The Plasma desktop does not seem very friendly to Nautilus, however.
 Thus, Nautilus can’t integrate very well with it.
 Also, you don’t need Nautilus if you already have Dolphin.
-Dolphin is a much more feature-packed file browser compared to Nautilus and we’ve discussed this before as well.
-If you want to learn a bit more about Dolphin, you can visit this link –
+Compared to Nautilus, Dolphin is a much more feature-packed file browser.

 KDE Image Menu

-Dolphin is much more customizable compared to other file explorers, not just Nautilus.
+Dolphin is much more customizable than other file explorers, not just Nautilus.
 It lets you add or remove features as well.
 The options on the right-click context menu are called services in Dolphin and you can add to them easily.
 KDE Image Menu is one such service and it’s normally just called Kim for short.

 How to install KDE Image Menu